 The battle between the Samsung Galaxy S3 and the iPhone 5 has been a topic of conversation since Apple launched its latest smartphone on September 21st.
 The new and improved iPhone 5 boasts a bigger 4” screen, quicker processing time, and the 4G network.
 Samsung, on the other hand, claims that Apple is “late” in their so-called “new” offerings – since the Galaxy S3 already has these features.
-Similar to the ongoing Pepsi vs. Coke rivalry, Samsung is taking a bold stance with their latest commercial destroying the iPhone 5 and everything it lives up to be.
+Similar to the ongoing Pepsi vs. Coke rivalry, Samsung is taking a bold stance with its latest commercial destroying the iPhone 5 and everything it lives up to be.

 Q: If the two phones are so similar, then how do we, as consumers, choose?